 And remember, synthetic athletic socks are better than cotton because they wick

 away moisture and help keep your feet dry and blister-free.

 map of the trail if possible.

 Remember to check the weather and trail conditions before you start your

 journey to ensure a safe trip.
-If you’re traveling to an unfamiliar area to
+If you’re traveling to an unfamiliar area to hike,

 along a first-aid and emergency kit for longer hikes.
 Make sure it includes a safety blanket, bandages, a

 flashlight, a small pocket knife, sun-block, insect repellent, and waterproof